sudhre23/NetGlove/README.md

 ## Code Organization

 runner.py is the main file to run the application.
-In order to use this code, thne following arguements at the very least need to be passed:
+In order to use this code, the following arguements need to be passed:

 1. Input file location : The file location where the input graph (in edge list format) is stored